-Sixteen years after stating my mission regarding community, this continues to be at the core of my sense of being and mission.
+All these years after stating my mission regarding community, this continues to be at the core of my sense of being and mission.
 In fact, it seems that as I have made room for community in my soul's day-by-day development, community has become mission.
-Not so much something that I consciously seek to convert people to or can create, orchestrate or manage, but something I recognize, move toward, celebrate and thrive in.
+Not so much something that I consciously seek to convert people to or can create, orchestrate, or manage, but something I recognize, move toward, celebrate, and thrive in.

-Just this morning, I enjoyed a rich conversation at an urban watering hole with people whom I never would have talked to--because of fear, suspicion, religious-based narrow-mindedness, ideology, and pride--in my early twenties.
+Each week, I enjoy rich conversations with people whom I never would have talked to--because of fear, suspicion, religious-based narrow-mindedness, ideology, and pride--in my early twenties.
 Now, I count a diverse and growing cross-section of interesting people as my friends.
 I continue to be enriched and challenged by community connections I never imagined.

 I am amazed at--and grateful for--the diversity of people and relationships in different settings.
 I value these and believe my life is fuller and more challenged by them.